yext/search-core/docs/answers-core.highlightedfields.md

 export interface HighlightedFields
 ```

+## Remarks

+The structure of HighlightedFields matches the structure of the corresponding rawData of a [Result](./answers-core.result.md)<!-- -->.

 ## Example 1

 If a user searches for 'pet' and a description field in the results contains the value 'A pet store', the API will likely match the word 'pet'.